 Pennsylvania’s Superior and Commonwealth Courts both play a unique role in the state court system.
 Both Courts work to determine if errors were made at the trial court level, but handle different types of cases.
 Their judges both serve a 10-year term, up to age 75.

 Civil cases resolve disputes between or among people, organizations or the government, wherein the rights of each party are decided.
 Civil cases are different from criminal cases in a variety of ways – from the types of dispute, who files the dispute, types of resolution and the course or flow of the cases through Pennsylvania courts.

-Pennsylvania’s veteran population ranks fourth in the U.S. with 819,185 veterans as of 2017.
-Since 2009, Pennsylvania’s Veterans Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.
+Pennsylvania’s veteran population ranks fourth in the U.S. with 814,000 veterans as of 2019.
+Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or other co-occurring disorders.

-Over the past year, 70 percent of animal abuse offenses filed in Pennsylvania were for neglect of an animal.
+Over the past few years, 52 percent of animal abuse offenses filed in Pennsylvania were for neglect of an animal, with 41 percent of offenses filed for cruelty to an animal.
 The anti-cruelty law (Act 10) that strengthened the protection of animals, commonly known as Libre’s Law, went into effect in late August of 2017.